 Joining our volunteer register does not commit you to any level of activity or particular project with the Trust – it just indicates your willingness to be approached by us.
 We quite understand that work and other commitments take priority and that you may turn down projects.
-We are driven by demand from client charities – so if you have very unusual skills or live in a very rural area, we may not approach you as often as a volunteer with strategic or business planning skills based in a major city.
+We are driven by demand from client charities – so if you have very unusual skills, we may not approach you as often as a volunteer with strategic or business planning skills.
 We make every effort to keep our database up to date with your availability and interest in taking on projects with the Trust – but very much appreciate hearing from you on how much time you have to give.

 How much time does it take?

-Projects can take anything from a half-day of specialist advice to 12 -15 days of volunteer time spread over 6 - 9 months.
+Consultancy projects can take anything from a half-day of specialist advice to 7-12 days of volunteer time spread over 6 - 9 months.
 Our average length of project is 6 - 8 days over 4 months.
-Trust Project Managers specify projects and estimate the amount of time involved to reach the objectives.
+Trust Regional Managers specify projects and estimate the amount of time involved to reach the objectives.
 Once a volunteer has agreed to take on a project, he or she will work with the client organisation to prepare a timetable – this will be flexible to accommodate the availability and requirements of both parties.
 Time is often broken into short meetings with the client, half day sessions and time working independently at home, and is almost never in blocks of solid days’ work with the client.

-What support can I expect from the Cranfield Trust?
+What support can I expect from Cranfield Trust?

-Our project managers stay in regular touch with volunteers to ensure that everything is going smoothly.
-If you find that you are unable to complete the project for any reason, the Project Manager will search for another volunteer to take it over, and if you need advice, support and information from the Trust or from other volunteers to help your project, the Project Manager will try to find this for you.
+Our Regional Managers stay in regular touch with volunteers to ensure that everything is going smoothly.
+If you find that you are unable to complete the project for any reason, the Regional Managers will search for another volunteer to take it over, and if you need advice, support and information from the Trust or from other volunteers to help your project, the Regional Managers will try to find this for you.

 We are always happy to hear from volunteers and charities working together and are keen to provide any support we can to ensure a successful outcome for both sides.

-What happens if I take a project on and find that work commitments prevent me from completing the project?
+What happens if I take on a volunteering assignment and find that work commitments prevent me from completing the project?

 What feedback is there after the project is finished?

-We collect feedback from both client and volunteer after the project, and again 9 -12 months after project completion.
+We use our Journey to Excellence framework to collect feedback from both client and volunteer after each consultancy project, and again 9 -12 months after project completion.
 Our experience is that client organisations provide feedback direct to the volunteer as well as through the Trust, and examples of this are on our website.
-We are pleased to share feedback from client organisations with their permission and from our own Project Managers.
+We are pleased to share feedback from client organisations with their permission and from our own Regional Managers.

 Can I be reimbursed for out-of-pocket expenses?

-Out-of-pocket expenses are the responsibility of the client organisation, not the Trust, and should be discussed at the start of a project.
-We make every effort to match volunteers to client organisations close to where they live or work to keep expenses to a minimum, but do make it clear to our clients that they are expected to cover volunteers’ expenses.
+Out-of-pocket expenses are the responsibility of the client organisation, not the Trust, and should be discussed at the start of a consultancy project or mentoring assignment.
+We make every effort to keep expenses to a minimum, but ask volunteers to make it clear to our clients that they are expected to cover volunteers’ expenses.

 Can I recommend a friend or colleague as a Trust volunteer?